Multichannel Television Sound: History

 WTTW installed a Broadcast Electronics prototype stereo modulator in October 1983 and began full-time broadcasting in stereo at that time using the Telesonics system prior to Federal Communications Commission (FCC) rule-making on the BTSC system.
 MTS was officially adopted by the FCC on 23 April 1984.
 Following EIA and FCC recommendations, the BE modulator was modified to meet BTSC specifications, and by August 1984 was in full-time use on WTTW.

 Sporadic network transmission of stereo audio began on NBC on July 26, 1984, with The Tonight Show Starring Johnny Carson, although at the time only the network's New York City flagship station, WNBC, had stereo broadcast capability; regular stereo transmission of NBC programs began during early 1985.
 ABC and CBS followed suit in 1986 and 1987, respectively.
-FOX was the last network to join in 1987, with the four networks having their entire prime-time schedules in stereo by late 1994 (The WB and UPN launched the following season with their entire line-ups in stereo).
+FOX was the last network to join in 1987, with the four networks having their entire prime-time schedules in stereo by late 1994 The WB and UPN networks launched the following season with their entire line-ups in stereo from the start.
 One of the first television receiving systems to include BTSC capability was the RCA Dimensia, released in 1984.

 From 1985 to 2000, the networks would display the disclaimer "in stereo (where available)" at the beginning of stereo programming, sometimes using marketing tags such as CBS's "StereoSound" to describe their institution of stereo service.
 Networks in Canada and Mexico, which also used the NTSC video standard, utilized MTS sound when made available.